- Application Information

 - Graduate Student Instructors (GSIs)

 - Student Publications and Awards

 - Resources for Graduate Students

 Prospective students interested in the MS or PhD programs of the Department of Earth and Environmental Sciences (EARTH) must apply to the Rackham Graduate School for admission in the following fall term.
 For U-M undergraduate students who are currently pursuing an EARTH major, we also offer a fifth-year MS program.
 These students must discuss their applications first with the Associate Chair for Curriculum.

 Deadline – A completed application form, including all three letters of recommendation and TOEFL scores, must be submitted on the ApplyWeb website.
-The deadline is January 7 but check here (select "Earth and Environmental Sciences") for the most recent information.
+The deadline is typically in January, but check here (select "Earth and Environmental Sciences") for the most recent information.
 Applications that fail to meet this deadline will not be considered for Fall Term admission.

 Application fee – The application fee is due when the application is submitted.
-In 2022, this fee was $75 for US citizens and permanent residents, $90 for non-US citizens, $10 for current Rackham students regardless of citizenship.
+This fee is $75 for US citizens and permanent residents, $90 for non-US citizens, and $10 for current Rackham students regardless of citizenship.